Amarhaikal/little-lemon-reservation/README.md

 ### Test Coverage

-The ReservationForm component has comprehensive test coverage including:
+The BookingForm component has comprehensive test coverage including:

 #### Initial Render Tests
 - Renders step 1 form with all required fields